 The ANA and BLS indicate that many nurses who originally opt for an ADN eventually go back to school to receive a BSN.
-Master's and doctoral degree programs are also available for those who want to advance their education -- and in turn, careers.
+Master's and doctoral online health care degree programs are also available for those who want to advance their education -- and in turn, careers.

 The main advantages of a BSN or graduate degree compared to an ADN are increased opportunities for promotion and the ability to work at the managerial level.
 A master's degree in nursing is needed to become an advanced practice nurse, and a doctoral degree is often necessary for those wishing to teach nursing at colleges and universities.

 Online degrees in nursing offer an ideal way for working nurses to advance their credentials, but students should be aware that not all nursing programs are available online.
 Generally speaking, online degrees in nursing are geared toward registered nurses or licensed practical nurses who wish to earn a bachelor's, master's or doctoral degree, though continuing education coursework and "bridge" programs are also common.

 Clinical experience is an integral part of learning the essentials of nursing.
 For those entering the field for the first time, hands-on instruction from experienced teachers is required by most states.
 This requirement makes a fully online ADN program impossible in many areas, but hybrid options are often available.
 In these programs, courses such as anatomy, chemistry and nutrition can be completed online and the clinical experience component is completed through on-campus coursework or an externship.